 Has your child been taken or kept overseas by their other parent or a relative without your permission?
-Are you worried that this might in fact happen?
+Or are you worried that this might happen?

 Child abduction is the unauthorised removal or retention of a minor from a parent or anyone with legal parental responsibility for the child.

-Child abduction can be committed by parents or other family members; by people known but not related to the victim, such as neighbours, friends and acquaintances; and by strangers.
+Child abduction can be committed by parents or other family members and by people known but not related to the victim, such as neighbours, friends and acquaintances, as well as by strangers.